 With the assistance of Millbrook First Nations in Truro, Nova Scotia, our company developed an online training program for Restaurant Team Members.
 Through a module on workplace diversity cross-cultural Aboriginal awareness is explored through topics including:

 Over 40,000 Restaurant Team Members complete this training each year.

-In line with our focus on children and youth at Tim Hortons, we are passionate about empowering Aboriginal youth in Canada.
-We support Aboriginal youth programming at our Tim Hortons Children Foundation Camps and also sponsor a number of youth-specific events on an annual basis.
+In conjunction with our focus on children and youth at Tim Hortons, we support the empowerment of Aboriginal youth in Canada.
+This includes Aboriginal programming at our Tim Horton Children’s Foundation Camps, and sponsorship of youth-specific events.